Gender Artifacts in Visual Datasets: Conclusion

-To further understand the role of contextual objects in gender classification, we iteratively remove objects from the object-based logistic regression classifier to ``break" the classifier.
-That is, we want to see how many objects need to be removed before the classifier performs at random chance (50\% AUC).
+To further understand the role of contextual objects, we iteratively remove objects from the logistic regression classifier (by decreasing the input vector dimension) to ``break" the classifier.
+That is, we want to see how many objects need to be removed before the classifier performs at random chance.
 We remove the ``most gendered objects" as defined by the object-based logistic regression model's weights as shown in the table in Fig.~\ref{fig:logreg_removeobjs}.
-In the first iteration, the objects corresponding to the highest and lowest classifier weight are removed, and the model is retrained.
-For the second iteration, the objects corresponding to the top 2 highest and top 2 lowest weights are removed, etc. Interestingly, while removing the gendered objects does force the AUC to decrease faster, we find that this classifier still performs above 50\% AUC.
-Furthermore, a gender artifact model can achieve an AUC of $72.1\%$ when given 14 of the most gendered objects as noted by iteratively removing the ``least gendered objects" (objects corresponding to the lowest classifier weights).
-We also experiment with removing random selected objects and find that even when given small number of objects, the gender artifact model is able to perform above random chance, specifically achieving an AUC of $66.8\%$ with only the one-hot encodings of 30 randomly chosen objects among the 80 annotated objects and $58.0\%$ with 10 random objects (Fig. \ref{fig:logreg_removeobjs}).
+In the first iteration, the objects corresponding to the highest and lowest classifier weights are removed and the model is retrained.
+For the second iteration, the objects corresponding to the top 2 highest and top 2 lowest weights are removed, etc.

+Interestingly, while removing the gendered objects does force the AUC to decrease faster, we find that this classifier still performs above 50\% AUC and can achieve an AUC of $72.1\%$ when given 14 of the most gendered objects (as noted by iteratively removing the ``least gendered objects" or objects corresponding to the lowest classifier weights).
+As shown in Fig. \ref{fig:logreg_removeobjs}, we also experiment with removing randomly selected objects and find that even when given a small number of random objects, the gender artifact model is able to perform above random chance with an AUC of $66.8\%$ trained only the one-hot encodings of 30 randomly chosen objects among the 80 annotated objects and $58.0\%$ with 10 random objects.

-The analysis of contextual object underscores the main takeaway that gender artifacts are everywhere: even without visual data and only presented with the one-hot encodings of objects, a gender artifact model can perform above random chance.
+The analysis of contextual object underscores the main takeaway: gender artifacts are everywhere.
+Even when only presented with one-hot encodings of objects, a gender artifact model can still perform above random chance.